 - Apply for variations to the code

-To follow is an example of supporting documents that may be requested by Child Employment Officers and should be the basis for all Permit applications.
+This page provides an example of supporting documents that may be requested by child employment officers – and should be the basis for all Permit applications.

-Production commences - stage 2 (1-4 weeks prior to shoot)
+Production commences – Stage Two (1 to 4 weeks prior to shoot date)

-- applications for Child Employment Permits have been submitted.
+- Confirmation that applications for Child Employment Permits have been submitted

 Employing children in Victoria - the permit application process

-Shoot details confirmed - stage 3 (4-7 days prior to shoot)
+Shoot details confirmed – Stage Three (4 to 7 days prior to shoot date)

 Be ready to provide:

-If you are using children for further work you will need to provide:
+If you're using children for further work, you'll need to provide:

-- call sheet with specific dates and times
+- A call sheet with specific dates and times

-- notification to Child Employment Officers of the new date shooting is to be done if original date is weather interrupted
+- Notification to child employment officers of the new date shooting is to be made if the original date is weather interrupted

 - A variation to the permit – to do this, you'll need to apply for variations to the code via the Child Employment Portal, or use our form we've provided below